-- Catch Basin and Conveyance System Cleaning Each co-permittee will clean catch basins and conveyance systems as well as repair the MS4 in identified problem areas.
-These problem areas are identified by staff based on accumulations of leaves, trash, debris, blockages, flooding, etc. Each co-permittee maintains record documenting the number of inlets, outlets and pipes cleaned and the pounds of trash, sediment, and other pollutants removed as well as the estimated cost of the program.
-This data is provided to CMSWS by July 31st of every year for use in evaluating program effectiveness and for inclusion in the annual report to the State. - Waste Disposal Same as for 10.7 above.
+Catch Basin and Conveyance System Cleaning - Each co-permittee will clean catch basins and conveyance systems as well as repair the MS4 in identified problem areas.
+These problem areas are identified by staff based on accumulations of leaves, trash, debris, blockages, flooding, etc. Each co-permittee is responsible for maintaining records documenting the pounds of trash, sediment, and other pollutants removed as well as the estimated cost of the program for use in evaluating its effectiveness as described in Section 10.9.

+• Waste Disposal - Same as for 10.7 above.

 The above BMPs were implemented effective November 11, 2012.
 CMSWS will evaluate annually the effectiveness of the above described BMPs for maintenance of the storm sewer system based on costs and the estimated quantity of pollutants removed.
-CMSWS will change the SWMP as necessary based on this annual evaluation and will work with the Phase II jurisdictions/entities to ensure the timely implementation of these changes.
+CMSWS will change the Stormwater Plan as necessary based on this annual evaluation and will work with the Phase II jurisdictions/entities to ensure the timely implementation of these changes.
 An O&M Plan has been developed for the maintenance of MS4s and is available upon request.

 The co-permittees are required to implement an Operation & Maintenance Program for post-construction SCMs that it owns, including the frequency of inspections and routine maintenance requirements.
-All BMPs must be inspected and maintained in accordance with this schedule.
+All SCMs must be inspected and maintained in accordance with this schedule.
 The co-permittees are required to document inspections and maintenance of all municipally owned or maintained post-construction structural stormwater control measures.
 Section 9.4 describes how these requirements are being fulfilled.
-A separate O&M Plan including the above BMPs has been developed for maintenance of SCMs and is available upon request.
+A separate O&M Plan including the above SCMs has been developed for maintenance of SCMs and is available upon request.